-Late effects in patients who have survived breast cancer can be prevented or treated much earlier in the course of the disease, way better than what is done now.
-Not only will it save patients and their relatives may worries, but it will also save the community a lot of money on treatment procedures.
+Late effects in patients who have survived breast cancer can be prevented or treated much earlier in the course of the disease, way better than what is being done right now.
+Not only will it save patients and their relatives many worries, but it will also save the community a lot of money on treatment procedures.

 To sum up